Mission Control Jobs: Solid Queue Ops Setup

 | Authentication | HTTP Basic + custom | Rack middleware | Rack middleware |

+The competitor cells reflect each tool's tiers as documented at the time of writing (Sidekiq queue pausing, for instance, is a paid-tier feature); confirm against the vendor's current docs before relying on a specific row.
 The dashboard choice usually follows the backend choice.
-If you’re still deciding between Solid Queue and Sidekiq, the Solid Queue setup guide covers the trade-offs in detail.
+If you're still deciding between Solid Queue and Sidekiq, the Solid Queue setup guide covers the trade-offs in detail.

 Installation